(430 ILCS 65/10)

 granted relief from disability to obtain a Firearm Owner's Identification Card.

-If the court grants relief, the court shall notify the Department of State
+If the court grants relief, the court shall notify the Illinois State

 Police that the disability has